 Get ready, ’cause it’s time.
 There’s a chill in the air (most days) and I’m busy selecting the perfect fleece to wear.
 It’s really time!
 Halloween is right around the corner, with the annual ThanksgivingFood Olympics not far behind.
 That means … I can justify baking with pumpkin!

 We’re starting with gluten free biscotti, since these crunchy tea cookies give me an excuse to show you how to make your own pumpkin puree and pumpkin pie spice.
 You’ll need plenty of those this season!
+For a completely different pumpkin cookie experience, try these cake-like Gluten Free Pumpkin Cookies from What The Fork.

 I drizzled the pumpkin biscotti with some melted chocolate, since honestly pumpkin and chocolate go together like hand in glove.
 And anyway look how pretty!
 These crispy, crunchy biscotti are perfect for your morning coffee.
 Or a nice, hot cup of tea mid-afternoon.
 Oh I just love this season!